Novel number two is on its way – here’s the first chapter.

 Sally folded up her V-phone and wondered where the hell Walter was.
 He should have turned up ten minutes ago.
 She lit another cigarette.
 It had taken a lot of effort and guile to get to this moment, her big opportunity.
 She didn’t want it fucked up in any way.

-It had been over 20 years since she first started renovating properties, in which time her income had grown enough to buy her way back in to the part of town she considered home.
+It had been over 20 years since she first started renovating properties, in which time her income had grown enough to buy her way back into the part of town she considered home.
 Her mother lived behind Liverpool Street as a kid in the second world war.
 Sally’s grandparents had refused to send their little daughter off to the country as an evacuee.

 “Hitler’s gonna have to do more than bomb us to budge us,” her grandfather had said.

 It was the early 60s house clearances, to make way for more finance buildings, that finally saw the family off.
 They had to settle for a new life in the suburbs.
-But now Sally was back in her mother’s old stomping ground.
+But now Sally was back in her ma’s old stomping ground.
 She was the landlady of some lodgings houses and two bars, and soon to be the saviour of Chance Street Market.
 Over her dead body was the city of London going to creep its way across the High Street.
 If that blundering officer wasn’t up to the job, she’d have to get it done herself.

 A knock at the door shakes me from my thoughts.
 I check the kitchen clock, it’s 3 in the morning.
 Who is likely to be calling at this ungodly hour?
 Of course, it’s no surprise to find Dan at the front door.